Congratulations on your assignment to the National Capital Region! We welcome you to Joint Base Myer-Henderson Hall (JBM-HH).

 Children and Schools:

 There are no schools on JBM-HH.
 Your residence will determine which school your child attends.
 The JBM-HH area is within Arlington County.
-Attached is a list of websites that may be useful in your search.
-However, those with parental concerns about educations systems or special education services in certain school districts within the NCR may contact the JBM-HH School Liaison Officer (SLO) at (703) 696-7620.
+Those with parental concerns about educations systems or special education services in certain school districts within the NCR may contact the School Liaison Office (SLO) at +1 (703)696-7620.
 The SLO can also provide you with current public, charter, or private school information.

 Entertainment and Transportation:

 The DC Metro area has a variety of entertainment, dining, and shopping opportunities and plenty of ways to get there.
 The Washington Area Metrorail is a popular mode of public transportation in this area.
-To determine how close the Metro is to residences you are considering, please go to www.wmata.com.
 A monthly transit subsidy is available to those DoD employees who utilize public transportation.
-For a map of Virginia, visit: http://www.virginiadot.org/travel/maps-state.asp.

 - Information & Referral